VtEcostudies/VPAtlas-ng7-ui/README.md

-# vpatlast-angular7
+# vpatlas-angular-ui

-The Original Angular 7 VPAtlas using Angular CLI has migrated to Angular 8 CLI.
+The Angular 9+ VPAtlas using Angular CLI.